 (i) UN Regulation No. 40, 01 series of amendments (Uniform provisions concerning the approval of motorcycles equipped with a positive-ignition engine with regard to the emission of gaseous pollutants by the engine).

-(ii) UN Regulation No. 83 (Uniform provisions concerning the approval of vehicles with regard to the emission of pollutants according to engine fuel requirements)
+(ii) UN Regulation No. 83, 07 series of amendments (Uniform provisions concerning the approval of vehicles with regard to the emission of pollutants according to engine fuel requirements)

 (b) China: